Baryogenesis from the weak scale to the grand unification scale: Theoretical foundations

 Sakharov considered a concrete model for baryogenesis.
-He proposed as the origin of the baryon asymmetry CP-violating decays of `maximons', hypothetical neutral spin-zero particles with mass of order the Planck mass $M_{\rm P} \sim 10^{19}~\text{GeV}$.
-Their existence leads to a departure from thermal equilibrium already at an initial temperature $T_i \sim M_{\rm P}$, where a small matter-antimatter asymmetry is then generated.
-The CP violation in maximon decays is related to the CP violation in $K^0$-decays, one of the motivations for Sakharov's work, and an unavoidable consequence of this model is that protons are unstable and decay.
-The proton lifetime is predicted to be $\tau_p > 10^{50}\ {\rm years}$, much longer than in grand unified theories.
+He proposed as the origin of the baryon asymmetry $CP$-violating decays of ``maximons,'' hypothetical neutral spin-zero particles with mass of the order of the Planck mass $M_{\rm P} \sim 10^{19}~\text{GeV}$.
+Their existence already leads to a departure from thermal equilibrium at an initial temperature $T_i \sim M_{\rm P}$, where a small matter-antimatter asymmetry is then generated.
+The $CP$ violation in maximon decays is related to the $CP$ violation in $K^0$ decays, one of the motivations for Sakharov's work, and an unavoidable consequence of this model is that protons are unstable and decay.
+The proton lifetime is predicted to be $\tau_p > 10^{50}\ {\rm yr}$, much longer than in grand unified theories.

-GUTs played an important role in the development of realistic models of baryogenesis \cite{Toussaint:1978br,Yoshimura:1978ex,Dimopoulos:1978kv,Weinberg:1979bt}.
+GUTs have played an important role in the development of realistic models of baryogenesis \cite{Dimopoulos:1978kv,Yoshimura:1978ex, Toussaint:1978br,Weinberg:1979bt}.
 These theories naturally provide heavy particles, scalar and vector leptoquarks, whose decays violate baryon and lepton number and can therefore be the source of a baryon asymmetry.
-However, the simplest GUT models based on SU(5) conserve \BL, the difference of baryon and lepton number.
-Hence, leptoquark decays can only create a \BLP~asymmetry, with a vanishing asymmetry for \BL.
-As emphasized by Kuzmin, Rubakov and Shaposhnikov \cite{Kuzmin:1985mm}, at temperatures above the electroweak phase transition \BLP~violating sphaleron processes are in thermal equilibrium.
-Hence, any non-zero \BLP~asymmetry is washed out.
-The simplest GUT beyond SU(5) is based on SO(10), which includes right-handed neutrinos and a \BL~gauge boson.
-With \BL~broken at the GUT scale, right-handed neutrinos with masses below the GUT scale are ideal agents for generating a \BL~asymmetry, and therefore a baryon asymmetry, again because of the sphaleron processes.
-This is the leptogenesis mechanism proposed by Fukugita and Yanagida \cite{Fukugita:1986hr}.
+However, the simplest GUT models based on SU(5) conserve $B-L$, the difference of baryon and lepton numbers.
+Hence, leptoquark decays can create only a $B+L$ asymmetry, with a vanishing asymmetry for $B-L$.
+As emphasized by \citet*{Kuzmin:1985mm}, at temperatures above the electroweak phase transition (B+L)-violating sphaleron processes are in thermal equilibrium.
+Hence, any nonzero (B+L)-asymmetry is washed out.
+The simplest GUT beyond SU(5) is based on SO(10), which includes right-handed neutrinos and a $B-L$ gauge boson.
+With $B-L$ broken at the GUT scale, right-handed neutrinos with masses below the GUT scale are ideal agents for generating a $B-L$ asymmetry, and therefore a baryon asymmetry, again because of the sphaleron processes.
+This is the leptogenesis mechanism proposed by \citet{Fukugita:1986hr}.